noahsmiths/digest/hackathon.md

 Refreshed the landing page introduction and widened its hero layout.
 Switched the font and made Digest naming consistent across interface and email copy (`src/ui/LandingPage.tsx`, `src/index.css`, `shared/digestEmail.ts`).

+### 2026-09-21 - 5c85e33

+Updated Instagram feed capture to combine network responses with rendered posts and scroll the page for more results.
+Mutual detection now checks the follower list in the browser and only marks unmatched accounts as non-mutual when that list is complete (`convex/scraping/instagram.ts`, `convex/scraping/network.ts`).